pyscf/pyscf.github.io/source/user.rst

 .. _theory:

-User guide
+User Guide
 **********

-A variety of electronic structure methods are implemented in the PySCF package, including mean-field theories, many-body perturbation theories, and coupled-cluster theory, *etc*.
+A variety of electronic structure methods are implemented in the PySCF package.
-Many of them also support solid-state calculations with periodic boundary conditions considered.
+Many of them can also be used for solid-state calculations with periodic boundary conditions.
-This chapter introduces the basic theories of these methods and some of their most common input parameters.
+This User Guide introduces the basic theories of these methods and demonstrates their main functionalities.

 .. toctree::